Sajalagn123/hw5-SajalAgn-Workdayscheduler/README.md

 The page now displays the current date at the top of the page.

+I changed the look of the buttons so they are more centered and changed the hours listed from military time to the am/pm format.
+Also the text entered is stored in local storage when save is clicked.

 ## Instalation
 To install my project, I created a repository for it on Github.
 After that I cloned the repository onto my desktop.
 I then copied the folders from my class repository and pasted them into my folder.
 From there, I opened the assignments into a serperate folder.